kaist-cp/hp-plus/README.md

 1. `unlink`: the Trait object which implements `do_unlink` function that performs unlinking and returns the unlinked node(s).
 2. `frontier`: the pointers that the unlinker has to protect for the traversing threads.

+The *unlinking frontier* is the set of pointers that are reachable by following a single link from the *to-be-unlinked objects* but are not themselves to-be-unlinked.
+The `frontier` argument to `try_unlink` must be decided ahead of the actual unlinking, and the data structure must guarantee that the frontier does not change once it is decided: otherwise, the traversing thread’s access to a frontier node may not be protected.

 Note that the node type `T` implements the `Invalidate` trait, so that unlinked nodes can be later invalidated by the reclaimers.